SvenLilge/Continuum-MultiRobot-Estimation/README.md

 	make

-Afterwards, you can find compiled examples in the 'examples' folder that you can execute by running:
+Afterwards, you can find compiled examples in the 'examples' folder.
+From within this folder, you can execute the examples with:

-	./examples/1_continuum_robot
+	./1_continuum_robot
- 	./examples/2_parallel_continuum_robot
+ 	./2_parallel_continuum_robot
- 	./examples/3_continuous_stewart_gough
+ 	./3_continuous_stewart_gough
- 	./examples/4_collaborative_continuum_robots
+ 	./4_collaborative_continuum_robots
- 	./examples/5_fbg_measurements
+ 	./5_fbg_measurements

 ### References